johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/AccessControlAllowMethodsInCORSPreflightSpecConformant.md

 ## Supported features

-- Can be mandatory: No
+- Can be mandatory: Yes
 - Can be recommended: No
 - Dynamic Policy Refresh: No - Requires browser restart
 - Per Profile: Yes